IndiePass/indiepass-android/README.md

 When authenticating for the first time, you might see a message "Authentication successul" but then returning to the Sign in screen.
 While the account has been created, the default was not set.
-In this case, the sign in screen will show a message:
+In this case, the sign in screen will allow you to select the account.

-*Switch to an existing account by pressing the "Select account" button.*

-Underneath there will be a button which allows to set the default account.
-After that, you will go to the channel list (if a microsub endpoint is detected), or see the post types screen.

 See https://github.com/swentel/indigenous-android/issues/84
 This happens sometimes, but not always.